 Compare the Chase Slate Visa to Other Cards

 If you have existing credit card debt and you’re looking to transfer your high-interest balances, the Chase Slate Visa and the BankAmericard Cash Rewards card all facilitate getting the job done with introductory zero-fee balance transfers.
 All of these cards offer a 0% APR for a limited period of time, which is convenient for paying down balances.

 If you’re transferring balances in order to take advantage of a 0% interest period to pay off your credit card debt, you’ll want to select a card that gives you sufficient time to do so with no interest charges.
 If this is your priority, the Chase Slate Visa will suit you well with both a 15-month 0% APR and 60 days of fee-free balance transfers.

 The BankAmericard Cash Rewards card offers the shortest repayment period with only 12 billing cycles of 0% APR.
-The Barclay Ring MasterCard affords a 15-month period of 0% APR, but only offers a 45-day window for fee-free balance transfer.
-After that, it charges the full 13.99% APR.

 For those who want to transfer a balance, subsequently pay it off in 12 billing cycles, earn rewards and are able to manage additional expenditures and payments, the BankAmericard Cash Rewards card could be a good match.
 It earns at least 1 percent cash back for every dollar spent, 2 percent for groceries and at wholesale clubs and 3 percent for gas.